Nuclear receptor coactivator 1

-The nuclear receptor coactivator 1 (NCOA1) is a transcriptional coregulatory protein that contains several nuclear receptor interacting domains and an intrinsic histone acetyltransferase activity.
-NCOA1 is recruited to DNA promotion sites by ligand-activated nuclear receptors.
+The nuclear receptor coactivator 1 (NCOA1), also called steroid receptor coactivator-1 (SRC-1), is a transcriptional coregulatory protein that contains several nuclear receptor–interacting domains and possesses intrinsic histone acetyltransferase activity.
+It is encoded by the gene NCOA1.

+NCOA1 is recruited to DNA promoter sites by ligand-activated nuclear receptors.
 NCOA1, in turn, acylates histones, which makes downstream DNA more accessible to transcription.
-Hence, NCOA1 assists nuclear receptors in the upregulation of DNA expression.
+Hence, NCOA1 assists nuclear receptors in the upregulation of DNA expression as a coactivator.

-NCOA1 is also frequently called steroid receptor coactivator-1 (SRC-1).

 Interactions

 Nuclear receptor coactivator 1 possesses a basic helix-loop-helix (bHLH) domain and has been shown to interact with: